-Modeled and predicted subsidence impacts for the mining areas has been provided in the Exhibit 60 through 60E series.
+Modeled and predicted subsidence impacts for the mining areas has been provided in the Exhibit 60 through 60E series as well as Exhibit 84.
 Subsidence features observed to date have been reported in MCC's subsidence monitoring reports that have been submitted quarterly to the CDRMS as required.